huri000/SwiftEntryKit/PULL_REQUEST_TEMPLATE.md

 *A link to the issue & short explanation*

 ### Goals 🥅
-*What have I tried to acheive / improve + use case example*
+*What have I tried to achieve / improve + use case example*

 ### Implementation Details ✏️
 *How did I implement*